mayurkatre08/E-commerce-agent/README.md

 ## Features

 - Answers questions about returns, exchanges, shipping, sizing, payments, and cancellations using policy documents.
+- Requires customer authentication before accessing customer-specific data or actions.
-- Looks up orders with optional customer ownership verification.
+- Looks up orders with customer ownership enforced by the backend.
 - Cancels eligible orders and changes sizes for orders that are still processing.
 - Escalates complex or unresolved requests to a human support ticket.
 - Exposes runtime metrics and optional LangSmith tracing.